Juniper/wistar/docs/junos_space_17_1R1_install.rst

   Please enter IPv4 address for web GUI:
   10.1.0.210

-9. NTP and NAT configuration are optional and can be skipped by selecting **N**.
+9. NAT and NTP configuration is optional and can be skipped by selecting **N**.

 ::